sadanand-singh/reckoning.dev/src/posts/2021/2021-02-27-airpods-setup-ubuntu/index.md

 If you have apple airpods or airpods pro, and sometimes want to use it with your Ubuntu machines, follow this guide!
-If you try to pair airpods without doing any of these steps, most likely the pairing will never complete.
+If you try to pair airpods without doing any of these steps, most likely the pairing process will never complete.

-This a compilation of ideas from two askubuntu posts.[^1] [^2]
+This is a compilation of ideas from few askubuntu posts.[^1] [^2]

 ::: callout-blue
 **Note:** You should use HSP/HFP profile only when you need to use the airpods as microphone for example to make a zoom or google meet call.
 The sound quality in this mode can be quite terrible.
 :::

-To enable pairing of airpods, you will need to update the ControllerMode to `bredr` from the default value of `dual`.
+To enable pairing of airpods, you will need to update the `ControllerMode` to `bredr` from the default value of `dual`.
 This can be done by editing the file `/etc/bluetooth/main.conf`.
-Then restart the Bluetooth service using `sudo /etc/init.d/bluetooth restart`
+Then restart the Bluetooth service using `sudo /etc/init.d/bluetooth restart` command.

 You should be able to pair your airpods now and use it as headphones!

 ## Enabling Airpods as Microphone

 In order to have airpods work as microphones, you will need to enable HSP/HFP profile.
-However, Pulseaudio by default only supports HSP.
+However, [Pulseaudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) by default only supports HSP.
 In order to make HSP/HFP work, you have to enable HFP on pulseaudio which needs `ofono`.
 Here are steps to enable HFP on pulseaudio using ofono on Ubuntu 20.04.

-1. Install ofono: `sudo apt install ofono`
+1. Install `ofono` using: `sudo apt install ofono`

-2. Config pulseaudio to use ofono:
+2. Configure pulseaudio to use ofono:

-    Goto `/etc/pulse/default.pa` find the line `load-module module-bluetooth-discover` and change it in `load-module module-bluetooth-discover headset=ofono`.
+    Goto `/etc/pulse/default.pa`, find the line `load-module module-bluetooth-discover` and change it to `load-module module-bluetooth-discover headset=ofono`.

     Add the user `pulse` to group `bluetooth` to grant the permission:
     `sudo usermod -aG bluetooth pulse`

-    **VERY IMPORTANT:** To grant the permission, add this to `/etc/dbus-1/system.d/ofono.conf` (before `</busconfig>`):
+    **VERY IMPORTANT:** To grant the permission, add the following code snippets to `/etc/dbus-1/system.d/ofono.conf` (before `</busconfig>`):

     ```xml
     <policy user="pulse">